Diagnostic Radiology Residency Rotations & Schedule

 Currently, abdominal imaging rotations include both fluoroscopic and MR imaging of the abdomen and pelvis.

-Morning fluoroscopic examination are primarily composed of basic GI examinations, including barium swallows, UGI, SBS and lower GI studies.
+Morning fluoroscopic examinations are primarily composed of basic GI examinations, including barium swallows, UGI, SBS and lower GI studies.
 Additional more complex examinations may be performed, including defograms, T-tube and other tube injections.

 Early rotations concentrate on basic procedures, anatomy and equipment use.
 During the initial fluoro rotation, residents concentrate on appropriate positioning to document the presence or absence of an abnormality and develop the ability to detect basic abnormalities on a subsequent image review.